kaijiasun/ExoticCoalescence/README.md

-# COALSH model for exotic particle production in RHICs
+# COAL-SH model for exotic particle production in RHICs
-COALSH model is a phase-space quark coalescence model that can be used to make prediction on production of exotic particles in relativistic heavy-ion collisions [1].
+COAL-SH model is a phase-space quark coalescence model that can be used to make prediction on production of exotic particles in relativistic heavy-ion collisions [1].
 The code is written in MATLAB.

 To run this code, open the window of MATLAB or octave, and run MainCoal